denisreilly/ntp-bcp/commentsRfcEd.md

 case time would have to be sped up.

 However, I like the change from "slewed small" to "slewed at a low rate".

+## RFCEd Response:

+For our understanding, would you please point to the definition of "slew" that is in use?
+We see that "slewed" is used in RFC 1305 and a few other RFCs, but we aren't finding a relevant definition.

+### Response
+DR -- I've heard the term many times in the control systems and network timing industry, with the meaning "to adjust" or "to change". "slew rate" is a common term in control theory meaning rate of change.
+Our intent behind using "slew" here is to make small adjustments to a property (like the time) in order to eventually bring it in line with what is expected.

+Our main objection to "slowed" vs. "slewed" is that "slowed" implies adjustment in a single direction, and we don't want that restriction.
+Perhaps "adjusted" is less ambiguous than "slewed":

+   Some NTP installations make use of a technique called leap smearing.
+   With this method, instead of introducing an extra second (or eliminating a second) in a leap-second event, NTP time is adjusted in small increments over a comparably large window of time (called the smear interval) around the leap-second event.
+The smear interval should be large enough for the time to be adjusted at a low rate, so that clients will follow the smeared time without objecting.

 # Comment